 Hospital room with 3 to 8 bed.
 It’s the lowest rate room available.

 Seriously Injured Patient

-Third Party Assistance Company (TPA)
+Third-Party Assistance Company (TPA)

 Office acting as an intermediary between the insured and the insurance company and as such responsible for the medical underwriting claims/pre-certification handling, the medical provider and direct billing network.

-Intended for those who will be travelling less than one year without an option for renewal.
+Intended for those who will be travelling for less than one year without an option for renewal.
 This plan covers mainly emergency inpatient treatment, lost baggage and missed flight departures.

 Second medical opinion